Original Fine Art + Giclée Prints

 Pastel and Charcoal on UART Sanded Paper, 24 x 18 in

-See originals and fine art prints at Windy Hill Lavender Farm in Chester County and enjoy their unique products!
+Be sure to check out The Lavender Field Collection, with giclee prints and art-inspired products like purses and apparel.
+You can also get fine art prints at Windy Hill Lavender Farm in Chester County and enjoy their unique products!

 "The Song of Moses" (Exodus 15)